maritimezra/GameNight/README.md

 # GameNight

-his is a web-based application designed for playing various party games games such as "Truth or Dare," "Superlative," and "Do or Drink."
+This is a web-based application designed for playing various party games games such as "Truth or Dare," "Superlative," and "Do or Drink."
 Users can create lobbies, add players, and enjoy a dynamic game experience.
 The application utilizes Django for the backend, GraphQL for the API, and React with Apollo Client for the frontend.

 ## Features